zuozhenggh/learning-library/common/labs/verify-compute/verify-compute-cloud-shell.md

    ![](images/ll-get-public-ip.png " ")

+4. Note the Compartment your compute instance was created in.

 4. Click on **Open workshop instructions in a new tab** to access the workshop guides and get started with labs execution.

 ## **Step 2:** Start Cloud Shell and Upload Key

+1. Go to ***Compute >> Instances*** and select the instance you created (make sure you choose the correct compartment).

-1. To start the Oracle Cloud Shell, go to your Cloud console and click the Cloud Shell icon at the top right of the page.
+2. To start the Oracle Cloud Shell, go to your Cloud console and click the Cloud Shell icon at the top right of the page.

 	![](https://raw.githubusercontent.com/oracle/learning-library/master/common/labs/generate-ssh-key-cloud-shell/images/cloudshellopen.png " ")